apache/cloudstack-documentation/source/adminguide/administration.rst

 Service Offerings, Disk Offerings, Network Offerings, and Templates
 -------------------------------------------------------------------

-A user creating a new instance can make a variety of choices about its characteristics and capabilities.
-CloudStack provides several ways to present users with choices when creating a new instance:
+A user creating a new Instance can make a variety of choices about its characteristics and capabilities.
+CloudStack provides several ways to present users with choices when creating a new Instance:

 -  Service Offerings, defined by the CloudStack administrator, provide a choice of CPU speed, number of CPUs, RAM size, tags on the root disk,